kukuu/deployment/python-deployment.md

 **- Step 2: Push Code to Version Control**

+1. Commit and Push Code:

 i.
-Commit and Push Code:
+Push the feature branch to GitHub or GitLab.

 ii.
-Push the feature branch to GitHub or GitLab.

 Example:

 ```